AreTaj/Migraine-Navigator/README.md

 Unauthorized copying of this file, via any medium is strictly prohibited.
 The software is proprietary and confidential.

+## Acknowledgements

+Special thanks to my neurologist, Dr. Jack Schim, for his guidance, wisdom, and moral support to pursue this project.
+Dr. Schim did not directly participate in development and this does not constitute an endorsement or medical advice.

+- [Tauri](https://tauri.app/) - For the lightweight desktop framework.
+- [React](https://react.dev/) - For the modern UI library.
+- [FastAPI](https://fastapi.tiangolo.com/) - For the high-performance backend.
+- [Recharts](https://recharts.org/) - For the beautiful data visualization.
+- [Meteostat](https://dev.meteostat.net/) - For historical weather data.
+- [Open-Meteo](https://open-meteo.com/) - For live weather forecasts.

 ## Author

 - **Aresh Tajvar**